openslice/io.openslice.main/doc/deployment.md

 sudo cp theming.default.scss theming.scss
 ```

-> **_NOTE:_**  This action needs to be executed before project building and prior to first git pull this directory does not exist.
-If you have not build the project before an error will arise.
+> **_NOTE:_**  This action needs to be executed before project building, and prior to first git pull this directory does not exist.
+If you have not built the project before, an error will arise.
 After this error prompt you will be able to execute the above commands.
 Project re-deployments are not affected.
 This check will be automated in future releases.

 and edit theming.scss